Primal (comics): Fictional character biography

-Teon accompanied the Lights to Tokyo to subdue Zero, whose powers had gone crazy.
-Soon thereafter, Teon and the other Lights followed Hope in moving to Utopia Upon arrival, he immediately began sparring Wolverine, by whom he was eventually bested; Teon conceded that Wolverine was the "alpha."
-Wolverine continues to spar with Teon.
+Teon accompanies the Lights to Tokyo to subdue Zero, whose powers have gone out of control.
+Soon thereafter, Teon and the other Lights follow Hope in moving to Utopia.
+Upon arrival, he immediately begins sparring with Wolverine, by whom he is eventually bested; Teon concedes that Wolverine is the "alpha".

 Like the rest of the student-aged population, Teon takes classes taught by more experienced X-Men.
 However, he is more concerned with following Hope, and follows her after she abruptly walks out of an ethics class being taught by Emma Frost.
 He also trains with Hope and the rest of his new team in weapons and tactics.
 Kavita Rao conducts intelligence tests on Teon and comes to believe that he is of low intelligence.
-Hope, however, demonstrates that he has normal if not high intelligence if given the correct incentive, but simply lacks the desire to complete his tests.
+Hope demonstrates that he has normal if not high intelligence if given the correct incentive, but simply lacks the desire to complete his tests.

-When Hope and the Lights went to retrieve the Sixth Light, Teon (along with Zero) seemed uniquely immune to the infant telepath's abilities, as he is able to move freely about without any protection.
+When Hope and the Lights go to retrieve the Sixth Light, Teon (along with Zero) seem uniquely immune to the infant telepath's abilities, as he is able to move freely about without protection.
 Additionally, he is the only one able to convince the infant child, via telepathy, that it should embrace life and be born.
-Hope touches the newborn child, and is able to suppress its X-Gene until it becomes older.
-The Lights' celebration is cut short, however, as their liaison Shadowcat reveals that Teon's parents have sued for custody of the boy.
+Hope touches the newborn child and suppresses its X-Gene until it becomes older.
+The Lights' celebration is cut short as their liaison Shadowcat reveals that Teon's parents have sued to gain custody of him.

-While both Cyclops and Evangeline Whedon both initially believe that Teon's case is hopeless, Teon surprises everyone by rushing the stand, and giving an eloquent, well-thought-out speech about how he has changed.
+While both Cyclops and Evangeline Whedon initially believe that Teon's case is hopeless, Teon surprises everyone by rushing the stand and giving an eloquent speech about how he has changed.
 He explains that the Teon his parents knew died when his X-Gene was activated, and asks his parents to find solace in the fact that he is now happier with Hope on Utopia than he would be at home.
 This speech wins Teon the right to stay on Utopia.
 Later, Zero wonders if Teon truly is happy, or if he is faking it to remain close to Hope.

-Schism

-As Hope and Gabriel prepare to go on their first date, Teon is initially protective of Hope; she tells him to calm down, implying she can handle herself if Gabriel isn't a perfect gentleman.